foundersandcoders/old-coursebook/patterns/week2/refactoring.md

 Refactoring produces clean code, as mentioned above.
 Clean code is good code.
 Clean code:

- * Passes all tests.
+ * Passes all tests
- * Is obvious for other programmers.
+ * Is obvious for other programmers
- * Does not contain duplication.
+ * Does not contain duplication
- * Contains a minimum number of classes and other moving parts.
+ * Contains a minimum number of classes and other moving parts

 It's also *easier* to work with and *cheaper* to maintain.
+All pros, no cons.

 ## How do you do it?